Driving a Car Around Croatia

 Find out more on Green Card System Car Insurance.

-When driving around Istria you can reach all Istrian towns Pula, Poreč, Rovinj and Umag hitting the roads A8 and A9 called Istrian Ypsilon –interconnecting the western Istrian coast all away from Savudrija in the north to Pula in the south.
+When driving around Istria you can reach all Istrian towns Pula, Poreč, Rovinj and Umag hitting the motorways A8 and A9 called Istrian Ypsilon –interconnecting the western Istrian coast from Savudrija in the north to Pula in the south.

 Istrian Ypsilon also connects western Istrian coast to green inland and its beautiful hilltop towns.
-Moreover, by driving on this road to the east you’ll get to town of Rijeka where you can enter motorway A6 to Zagreb.
+Moreover, by driving on A8 to the east you’ll get to Učka Tunnel and town of Rijeka where you enter motorway A6 to Zagreb.

 The high quality south motorway A1 (called Dalmatina) makes your driving around Dalmatia very comfortable – it connects numerous Dalmatian coastal towns you can easily discover in a short time- from Zadar, Šibenik and Trogir, and more on south to towns of beautiful Makarska Riviera and famous Dubrovnik.